Vaillant Boiler leaking water

 Summary

-If you have a boiler leaking from any type of compression connections, eg a leaking boiler valve on the flow or return, or a boiler drain valve, you should try tightening the nuts with an adjustable spanner.
+If you have a leak from any type of compression connection, eg a valve on the flow or return pipe, or a boiler drain valve, you should try tightening the nuts with an adjustable spanner.

 FAQs